MicrosoftDocs/azure-docs/articles/active-directory-domain-services/suspension.md

 ms.subservice: domain-services
 ms.workload: identity
 ms.topic: conceptual
-ms.date: 09/24/2019
+ms.date: 09/27/2019
 ms.author: iainfou

 ---
-# Understand the suspended states for an Azure Active Directory Domain Services managed domain
+# Understand the health states and resolve suspended domains in Azure Active Directory Domain Services

 When Azure Active Directory Domain Services (Azure AD DS) is unable to service a managed domain for a long period of time, it puts the managed domain into a suspended state.
+If a managed domain then remains in a suspended state, it's automatically deleted.
+To keep your Azure AD DS managed domain healthy and avoid suspension, resolve any alerts as quickly as you can.

-This article explains why managed domains are suspended, and how to remediate a suspended domain.
+This article explains why managed domains are suspended, and how to recover a suspended domain.

 ## Overview of managed domain states